sahara101/Movie-Roulette/README.md

     network_mode: host
     restart: unless-stopped
 ```
-If you do not have an Apple TV you can  also change the container port.
+If you do not have an Apple TV you can  also change the port.

 Default container port is 4000